binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/VPN-with-no-LandingZone.md

 Create a dummy acconunt dir.

-Despite we won't create a real account (since there is no Landing Zone), we have to create a dir to hold all the layers we need.
+Despite we won't create a real account (since there is no Landing Zone), we'll have to create a dir to hold all the layers we need.

 ```bash
 mkdir -p apps-dummy/us-east-1/